-The BCM2835 is the Broadcom chip used in the Raspberry Pi Model A, B, B+, the Raspberry Pi Zero, the Raspberry Pi Zero W, and the Raspberry Pi Zero.
-Details of chip can be found in the peripheral specification document.
+The BCM2835 is the Broadcom chip used in the Raspberry Pi 1 Models A, A+, B, B+, the Raspberry Pi Zero, the Raspberry Pi Zero W, and the Raspberry Pi Compute Module 1.
+Some details of the chip can be found in the peripheral specification document.
 It contains a single-core ARM1176JZF-S processor.

 Other information regarding the processor can be found in the following documents;

 The Broadcom chip used in the Raspberry Pi 2 Model B. The underlying architecture in BCM2836 is identical to BCM2835.
 The only significant difference is the removal of the ARM1176JZF-S processor and replacement with a quad-core Cortex-A7 cluster.